open-education-hub/binary-security/sessions/exploration-tools/README.md

 0 packets dropped by kernel
 ```

-Here we're telling tcpdump to listen on all available interfaces, write the capture to the crackme5.pcap file and only log packets that have the source or destination port equal to 31337.
+Here we're telling tcpdump to listen on all available interfaces, write the capture to the `crackme5.pcap` file and only log packets that have the source or destination port equal to 31337.

 Having our capture file, we can open it with [wireshark](https://www.wireshark.org/) in order to analyze the packets in a friendlier manner.
 You can look at the packets exchanged between server and client.
 Notice that there seems to be some sort of protocol where values are delimited by the pipe character.
-What is especially interesting is the first data packet sent from the client to the server, which sends 'the_laughing_man|false'.
+What is especially interesting is the first data packet sent from the client to the server, which sends `the_laughing_man|false`.
 While we've specified the client name, there was nothing we could specify via the client command-line in order to control the second value.

 However, since this seems to be a plaintext protocol, there is an alternative course of action available.
 The [netcat](https://linux.die.net/man/1/nc) utility allows for arbitrary clients and servers.
 It just needs a server address and a server port in client mode.
 We can use it instead of the “official” client and see what happens when we craft the first message.
 Go ahead!
 Start the server again and a normal client.

->Connect to the server using the `netcat` command.
+>Connect to the server using `netcat`.
 Then send out the required string through the `netcat` connection with true as the second parameter and see if you can find out anything about the normal client.

 ```
 # netcat localhost 31337
 Welcome to the awesome server.
 Valid commands are:
 listclients